Generate carbon credits based on

 Humanity’s growing waste problem is fueling climate change

-Plastics make up a substantial share of global waste, with over 300 million tonnes produced annually — and more than half of that is discarded after a single use.
-These materials do not biodegrade, and when burned, they release massive quantities of CO₂ and toxic chemicals.
+Plastics make up a substantial share of global waste, with over 300 million tonnes produced annually in the world according to the United Nations Environment Programme (UNEP) — and more than half of that is discarded after a single use.
+These materials do not biodegrade, and when burned, they release massive quantities of greenhouse gases and other toxic chemicals.
 The environmental cost is staggering: plastic waste clogs ecosystems, pollutes oceans, and contributes heavily to climate change.
-However, plastics also represent an untapped opportunity — when properly collected and recycled, they can be transformed from pollutants into valuable raw materials.
-Technologies such as mechanical recycling, chemical recycling, and waste sorting facilities now make it possible to recover plastic waste at scale — reducing emissions and diverting plastics from incinerators and landfills.
+However, plastics also represent an untapped opportunity — when properly collected and recycled in material, they can be transformed from pollutants into valuable raw materials, while reducing emissions and diverting plastics from incinerators and landfills.

 Instead of burning plastic or sending it to landfills, dedicated waste processing units have been established to collect, sort, and recycle plastic waste into reusable materials.
-These systems are designed to preserve the material value of plastics, reducing the need for virgin plastic production — a major source of CO₂ emissions.
-Through processes like mechanical recycling (grinding and remelting plastics) and chemical recycling (breaking down polymers into monomers), waste is transformed into new products, reducing environmental impact and supporting a circular economy.
-These operations not only help tackle pollution, but also directly contribute to emissions reductions, making them eligible for carbon credit certification under various international standards.
+These systems are designed to preserve the material value of plastics, reducing the need for virgin plastic production that is a major source of CO₂ emissions.
+Through processes like mechanical recycling (grinding and remelting plastics) and chemical recycling (breaking down polymers into monomers), waste is transformed into new products, reducing environmental impact and supporting the circular economy.
+If these operations are considered as voluntary climate action, it not only helps tackle pollution, but also directly contributes to emissions reduction, making them eligible for carbon crediting.

-When plastic waste is recycled instead of incinerated or landfilled, a measurable amount of greenhouse gas emissions is avoided.
-This reduction can be calculated, verified, and issued as carbon credits under recognized carbon accounting methodologies.
-By quantifying the emissions savings from activities such as diverting waste from incineration, reducing the need for virgin plastic production, and cutting methane emissions from landfills, waste management projects can become revenue-generating climate solutions.
-These credits can then be sold to companies and institutions seeking to offset their emissions, creating a financial incentive to scale up recycling infrastructure while driving measurable environmental impact.
+When plastic waste is recycled in material instead of incinerated or landfilled, a measurable amount of greenhouse gas emissions is avoided.
+This reduction can be calculated, verified, and issued as carbon credits.
+By quantifying the emissions savings from activities such as diverting waste from incineration, reducing the need for virgin plastic production, and cutting methane emissions from landfills, waste management projects can become revenue-generating voluntary climate action going beyond regulatory requirements.
+The resulting quality carbon credits then can be sold to companies and institutions seeking to offset their emissions, creating a financial incentive to scale up recycling infrastructure while driving measurable environmental impact.

 Which Recycling Operations Qualify for Carbon Credits?